chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Examples/FMC/FMC_SDRAM_LowPower/readme.txt

 LEDs are used to indicate the system state as following:
   - LED3/LED4 Off  : Wait for entering in STOP mode in pushing USER button
   - LED3/LED4 on  : CPU enters STOP mode.
-  - LED3/LED4 Off : the CPU is in RUN mode.
   - LED3 on  : correct data transfer (PASS).
   - LED4 on  : incorrect data transfer (FAIL).